-My aim is to return Mr P to the position he would now be in but for what I consider to be Options' failure to carry out adequate due diligence checks before accepting his SIPP application.
-I appreciate that the investment is still active and he may receive rental income on it if the mortgage on the unit has now been paid off.
-But given its illiquid nature, it's very unlikely the benefits Mr P will get from the SIPP are equivalent to what he would have got from his existing pension.
+My aim is to return Mrs F to the position she would now be in but for what I consider to be Options' failure to carry out adequate due diligence checks before accepting her SIPP application.
+I appreciate that the investment is still active and she may receive rental income on it if the mortgage on the unit has now been paid off.
+But given its illiquid nature, it's very unlikely the benefits Mrs F will get from the SIPP are equivalent to what she would have got from her existing pensions.

-In light of the above, I require that Options calculate fair compensation by comparing the current position to the position Mr P would be in if he had not transferred from his existing pension.
+In light of the above, I require that Options calculate fair compensation by comparing the current position to the position Mrs F would be in if she had not transferred from her existing pensions.
+Mrs F transferred monies from two pension schemes into the SIPP, from a defined contribution occupational scheme and a personal pension.